msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

     ).
-*   [C-1-7] MUST challenge the user for the recommended primary authentication (e.g. PIN, pattern, password) once every 24 hours or less for new devices launching with Android version 10, once every 72 hours or less for devices upgrading from earlier Android version.
+*   [C-1-7] MUST challenge the user for the recommended primary authentication (e.g. PIN, pattern, password) once every 24 hours or less.

+    Note: Upgrading devices launched on Android version 9 or earlier MUST challenge the user for the recommended primary authentication (e.g. PIN, pattern, password) once every 72 hours or less.
 *   [C-1-8] MUST challenge the user for the recommended primary authentication (eg: PIN, pattern, password) after one of the
      following: